phalcon-orphanage/docs/en/tutorial-rest.md

 }
 ```

-Now, we must set up a connection to be used by this model and load it within our app [File: `index.php`]:
+Now, we must set up a connection to be used by this model and load it within our app `index.php`:

 ```php
 <?php